Deepesh2201/Advanced-AI-CaseStudies/Unit1_DeepLearning/Task2_ModelCompressionReport/report.md

 ### What is Distillation?

 A smaller model (student) is trained to mimic a larger model (teacher) by learning from its soft predictions.
+Examples : DistilBERT (LLM Student), Image Recognition (Ensemble Compression), Speech Recognition (Acoustic Models).

 ### Benefits